Noah Purifoy: Junk Dada

 The exhibition explores a pivotal yet under-recognized figure in the development of postwar American Art whose effect is only beginning to be fully understood.

-Noah Purifoy, From the Point of View of the Little People, 1994, Noah Purifoy Foundation, Joshua Tree, © Noah Purifoy Foundation.
+Image: Noah Purifoy, Ode to Frank Gehry, 1999, Noah Purifoy Foundation, Joshua Tree, © Noah Purifoy Foundation.
+Photo by Agnes Stauber.